meuter/cmfy-rs/README.md

-  capture  Capture running and pending prompt to file get      Display GET request raw json output submit   Submits a batch of prompts to the server help     Print this message or the help of the given subcommand(s)
+  capture  Capture running and pending prompt to file get      Display GET request raw json output submit   Submits a batch of prompts to the server view     Open images from completed prompts in a browser help     Print this message or the help of the given subcommand(s)

 Options: